Past Events 2024

 Saturday February 3, 2024 – Hike, Snowshoe Jones Creek Trails and/or Landon Bay Trails

-Join Robert and Sam for hike/snowshoe on the Jones Creek Trails (5 km) and Landon Bay Trails (6 km).The plan is to hike/snowshoe the Jones Creek Trails in the morning; and Landons Bay Trails in the afternoon.
+Join us for hike/snowshoe on the Jones Creek Trails (5 km) and Landon Bay Trails (6 km).The plan is to hike/snowshoe the Jones Creek Trails in the morning; and Landons Bay Trails in the afternoon.
 These scenic trails are accessed from the 1000 Islands Parkway and have free parking.
 Generally moderate terrain with some rugged spots.
 Be sure to bring ice grips, snowshoes and/or hiking poles according to conditions.
 Also bring lunch which may be left in your car.
 You can join both or just one of the events.

 Saturday February 10, 2024 – Frontenac Park Swamp Hop